-With the latest gas burning grills hitting the market at insanely high prices, barbecues seem exclusive to master grillers in a league of their own.
+With the latest gas-burning grills hitting the market at insanely high prices, barbecues seem exclusive to master grillers in a league of their own.
 However, all you really need is a traditional grill that fits your needs.
 Skip the quick-light briquettes that you need to douse with copious amounts of lighter fluid and could affect the taste and quality of the meat.
 There’s nothing like cooking in the great outdoors with a good gas, or even a wood grill.
 This way, the meat cooks at a slower rate.
 Primitive?
 Yes.
 Delicious?
-Definitely.
+Definitely!

 Why not BBQ with wood?

 Certain types of wood affect the taste of the finished product.
 Because the smoke they give off produces different aromas, this gives the meat a distinct, smoky flavor.
 The type of wood or wood combination you use should depend on the flavor you want to impart.
 Choose mesquite, hickory, cherry, maple, alder, pecan or oak for slightly sweet and succulent taste of the meat.
-While herb woods like basil, rosemary and thyme add a kick of flavor when combined with other wood types.
+While herb woods like basil, rosemary, and thyme add a kick of flavor when combined with other wood types.
 Be sure to pre-soak the wood chips before grilling to prevent them from burning.
-Cook the meat through indirect heat by positioning it on top of the grill opposite to the charcoal and wood.
+Cook the meat on indirect heat by positioning it on top of the grill opposite to the charcoal and wood.

 Time It Right